mayank1101/mayank1101.github.io/_posts/2025-12-20-pytorch-foundation-part2.md

 **Benefits:**

-- Accelerates training (enables higher learning rates).
+- Accelerates training (enables higher learning rates)
-- Reduces sensitivity to initialization.
+- Reduces sensitivity to initialization
-- Acts as regularization (slight noise from batch statistics).
+- Acts as regularization (slight noise from batch statistics)

 **Important:** It is important to notice that `BatchNorm` behaves differently in training vs. eval mode!